-But Evan has continued the fight against prostate cancer in support of his dad, volunteering to help Prostate Cancer Canada (PCC), and even becoming the co-chair of the Plaid for Dad campaign in Atlantic Canada in 2015.
+But Evan has continued the fight against prostate cancer in support of his dad, volunteering to help Prostate Cancer Canada, and even becoming the co-chair of the Plaid for Dad campaign in Atlantic Canada.

-Each year, Canadian businesses and individuals pledge to wear #Plaidfordad the Friday before Father’s Day to raise awareness and research funds for PCC.
-The fundraising begins right after Mother’s Day when teams and individuals can begin making their pledges to wear plaid at plaidfordad.ca.
+Each year, Canadian businesses and individuals pledge to wear #Plaidfordad the Friday before Father’s Day to raise funds and awareness for vital prostate cancer research.
+The fundraising begins right after Mother’s Day when teams and individuals can begin making their pledges to go plaid at plaidfordad.ca.

-Evan says: “Plaid for Dad is a wonderful way to raise awareness and money for prostate cancer.
+Evan says: “Plaid for Dad is a wonderful way to raise money and awareness for prostate cancer.
 People are proud to wear plaid and show their support for their father, grandfather, uncle, brother.
-So many great companies and so many great people took part.”
+So many great companies and so many great people take part.”

 As a volunteer, Evan knows that the proceeds from Plaid for Dad and other fundraising initiatives are being put to good use.
 He credits Prostate Cancer Canada with helping families get through a very tough time, through a variety of outstanding initiatives.
 And as the son of a prostate cancer survivor, he knows first-hand that prostate cancer affects everyone – not just men alone, but the family and friends who love them, too.
 He remains vigilant tracking his own PSA levels, and encourages all men to be proactive about their health and to talk to their doctor about their risk for prostate cancer.